Anuraag03/CMS_AutoEnroller/README.md

 A Python Script that automates the enrolling process of the course management system of BITS Pilani Hyd Campus

 Latest Updates:
-Its downloads the ahndouts of the course and also displays the overview fo the announcements tab.
+Its downloads the handouts of the course and also displays the overview fo the announcements tab.

 ## Programming Languages and Modules
 - Python 3